What Is Art Therapy? How An Art Therapist Can Improve Mental Health

 • Art Therapy Certified Supervisor (ATCS)

 The AATA provides a helpful overview of art therapy credentials and licensure.
 Expressive arts therapists usually complete separate but similar training.
 You may visit the IEATA Education and Training Directory for more information.
-This resource is potentially beneficial in helping prospective therapists identify graduate-level programs in this growing field of psychotherapy.
+This resource is potentially beneficial in helping prospective therapists identify graduate-level programs in this growing field of therapy.

-Settings that include treatment from art therapists
+Settings that include treatment from art therapists in education

 • Crisis counseling centers